eric-burel/data-fetching-patterns-in-react/README.md

 </div>
 ```

-From the end user's perspective, the application not only appears to be working, but it actually is interactive—you can engage with the loaded parts as soon as they're ready, while the rest of the content continues to load.
+From the end user's perspective, the application not only appears to be working, but it actually is interactive.
+You can engage with the loaded parts as soon as they're ready, while the rest of the content continues to load.

 ![Streaming Server-Side Rendering](images/timeline-1-9-streaming-ssr-trans.png)

 ### Nesting Suspense overview

-I have mentioned in the Parallel request section that not all the requests can be paralleled, for instance, we need to fetch user data first:
+Continue on the previous example, let's have a look at how nesting suspense works with Streaming SSR.
+As I have mentioned in the Parallel Data Fetching section that not all the requests can be paralleled.
+For instance, to get a feeds recommendataion, we need to fetch user data for the "interests" list first:

 ```jsx
 {